Hardy Diagnostics: Nationwide distribution network

 Hardy Diagnostics is the only culture media manufacturer with 'bi-coastal' production.
 The company has two culture media manufacturing facilities, headquartered in Santa Maria, California, and its second manufacturing facility is located in Springboro, Ohio.
 Hardy Diagnostics invested over two million dollars in its clean room facilities in Ohio, which are slightly larger than the manufacturing facility in California.
 The company operates a third manufacturing facility for its QuickSlide division in Wichita Falls, Texas.
-There are also nine distribution centers in California, Washington, Arizona, Texas, Ohio, Florida, North Carolina, New York, and Utah.
+There are also ten distribution centers in California, Washington, Arizona, Texas, Ohio, Florida, North Carolina, New York, Utah, and Iowa.

-Cal Poly San Luis Obispo professors created a COVID-19 test that uses a mouth strip for saliva collection as opposed to a nasal swab.
+Cal Poly, San Luis Obispo professors created a COVID-19 test that uses a mouth strip for saliva collection, as opposed to a nasal swab.
 Hardy Diagnostics will be distributing these tests on the market.

 Charitable work

 In late 2023, Hardy Diagnostics donated $289k to Marian Regional Medical Center Foundation located in Santa Maria, CA. The donation supported the Foundation's purchase of advanced equipment that can identify fungi and bacteria.
 The hospital, now having equipment not formerly accessible on the Central Coast, will allow for a faster diagnosis of disease.

-One percent of Hardy Diagnostics' earnings goes to non-profits and local charities.
+1% of Hardy Diagnostics' earnings goes to non-profits and local charities.